sknepneklab/VMTutorial/README.md

 ![alt text](VMTutorial.png)

 Lorentz Centre workshop Computational Advances in Active Matter (11 - 15 December 2023)
+The Erwin Schrödinger International Institute for Mathematics and Physics summer school on Non-equilibrium Processes in Physics and Biology
+(19 - 30 August 2024)

 # Tutorial on Vertex Model